material-components/material-components-android/docs/components/SideSheet.md

 ### Setting behavior

-There are several attributes that can be used to adjust the behavior of standard side sheets.
+There are several attributes that can be used to adjust the behavior of standard and modal side sheets.

 Behavior attributes can be applied to standard side sheets in xml by setting them on a child `View` set to `app:layout_behavior`, or programmatically: